 Annuities can act like life insurance’s counterpoint.
 Whereas life insurance offers financial protection in the event of “dying too young,” annuities offer financial protection against “living too long.”
 If set up correctly, an annuity can provide income for the rest of your life, whether you live to be 80 or 120.
 However, there are many types of annuities to choose from, each with its own pros and cons, so it’s important to be an educated buyer.

 If you’d like to discuss whether annuities make sense as part of your personal retirement strategy, contact Winter & Associates!
-Our experienced financial advisors will provide insight on each type of annuity, help you “shop the market,” and offer advice based on decades of financial problem-solving and client relations expertise.
+Our experienced financial professionals will provide insight on each type of annuity, help you “shop the market,” and offer advice based on decades of financial problem-solving and client relations expertise.
 With us on your side, you can feel confident about your retirement decisions.
 Call us today: 651-414-5000.

 HOW ANNUITIES WORK